 How you approach your installation will rely heavily on what materials you're working with.
 From solid wood to MDF to foam to plastic, you have plenty of options that each carry their own respective characteristics.

 Many traditional options, especially wood, require precise cuts for all of the joints to fit well together, and they can also call for different fastening methods — like nails through the face, adhesive and others — that might vary in effectiveness, depending on the dimensions of your vent.

-Some people prefer to just cut a notch from the moulding segment that overlaps the vent, but doing so might be more distracting depending on the look of the moulding.
+Some people prefer to just cut a notch from the molding segment that overlaps the vent, but doing so might be more distracting depending on the look of the molding.
 If you have a design that focuses on ornate details, it will be more evident than if you made cuts in an embellishment that's more basic.
 Alternatively, you can create a transitional piece of sorts and use the different fit on the vent to your advantage.

 If you want to fit a full molding piece on top of the vent, you'll want to measure the latter first and give about 1/8" of leeway on each side.
 You can then create two small, 1" transition pieces, or returns, to bounce around the vent piece.
 With this approach, you're taking the vent and using it as a decorative advantage.
 You'll want to account for corners and other lengths accordingly.
 You can also cut a piece out of the back to go around the vent.
-Watch the video below to see how Tom Silva from This Old House easily installed our moulding around a vent.
+Watch the video below to see how Tom Silva from This Old House easily installed our molding around a vent.

-How Our Mouldings Fit Easily Around Vents
+How Our Moldings Fit Easily Around Vents

 We produce polyurethane molding kits that significantly ease the challenges associated with working around vents.